wolberlab/OpenMMDL/docs/index.rst

    :align: center

-**OpenMMDL** is an workflow, that allows an easy setup of **OpenMM** molecular dynamic simulations of protein-ligand complexes. **OpenMMDL** consists of:
+**OpenMMDL** is a workflow that enables the setup, simulation, and analysis of **OpenMM** molecular dynamics simulations of protein-ligand complexes.
+**OpenMMDL** consists of:

-*OpenMMDL Setup* - A webserver tool that allows to modify the Protein and generate Input Files for MD Simulations.
+*OpenMMDL Setup* - A webserver tool that allows users to modify the protein and generate input files for MD simulations.

-*OpenMMDL Simulation* - Performs a OpenMM MD Simulation with your Input files and further postprocesses the MD Simulation with MDTraj and MDAnalysis.
+*OpenMMDL Simulation* - Runs an OpenMM MD simulation using the prepared input files and postprocesses the trajectory with MDTraj and MDAnalysis.

-*OpenMMDL Analysis* - Analyzes the protein-ligand interactions in the OpenMM MD Simulation trajectories.
+*OpenMMDL Analysis* - Analyzes protein-ligand interactions in OpenMM MD simulation trajectories.